SiloCityLabs/lochnas/docker-templates/nextcloud/readme.md

 Note: If you get the error `504 Gateway timeout`, edit the file and remove `:3306` from `dbhost` and add it to `dbport` as `3306`.
 This is an unfortunate bug in the nextcloud installer but shouldnt be an issue past this.

 After you get to the welcome screen go to settings -> basic settings.
 Change the cron settings to webcron.

+Go to apps and disable the app called `Deleted Files`.
+This application causes issues with `External Storage` plugin.

+Go to External storage in settings and create a storage under /raid for your users.

 You will need to make some tweaks to improve this nextcloud docker setup.
 Type the following commands: